Images#

 Place the image file in your library’s

-directory.Place the directive in your RST file where you want the image to appear, using the relative path to this image file in the
+doc/source/_staticdirectory.Place the directive in your RST file where you want the image to appear, using the relative path to this image file in the

-directive to add an image, you only need to specify the path
+When you use the image directive to add an image, you only need to specify the path

 to the image file.
-However, specifying the optional alt
+However, specifying the optional alt attribute, which provides text for

 the image, is strongly recommended: